List of Once Upon a Time characters: Tiana

+Alice

-Alice (Wonderland) portrayed by Sophie Lowe and Millie Brown, is the daughter of Edwin, stepdaughter of Sarah, half-sister of Millie, wife of Cyrus, and mother to her daughter.
+Alice (Wonderland), portrayed by Sophie Lowe and Millie Bobby Brown, is the daughter of Edwin, stepdaughter of Sarah, half-sister of Millie, wife of Cyrus, and mother to her daughter.
 In Victorian England, Alice accidentally stumbles upon a rabbit hole that leads her to Wonderland, where she interacts with the White Rabbit, Cora, Anastasia, and Will Scarlet.
 She also finds a genie named Cyrus and falls for him.
 After his apparent death, Alice is sent back to Victorian England and locked away in an asylum for a delusional belief in Wonderland.
 Spending a year in the asylum, Alice is freed by Will and the White Rabbit and is taken to Wonderland to face off Jafar and Anastasia in a quest to rescue Cyrus.
 After Jafar is defeated, Alice and Cyrus return to Victorian England for their wedding.
 Alice then gives birth to a baby girl.
 Several years later, Alice tells her daughter of her adventures in Wonderland, naming the White King and Queen as the true rulers of Wonderland.

+Cyrus

-Cyrus (Wonderland) portrayed by Peter Gadiot, is the son of Amara, brother to Taj and Rafi, lover of Alice and later father to his daughter.
+Cyrus (Wonderland), portrayed by Peter Gadiot, is the son of Amara, brother to Taj and Rafi, lover of Alice and later father to her daughter.
 In Agrabah, Cyrus and his brothers are turned into genies after stealing magical waters from the Well of Wonders, and Cyrus' genie bottle eventually ends up in Wonderland.
 When Alice comes to Wonderland, he falls in love with her.
 He is then "killed" by the Red Queen and captured by Jafar.
 Twenty-eight years later, upon the revelation that Cyrus is alive, Alice is brought back to Wonderland and she rescues Cyrus.
 After Jafar's defeat, Cyrus goes to Victorian England to wed Alice.
 Years later, both Cyrus and Alice have a daughter as they tell their daughter about their adventures in Wonderland.

+Anastasia

-Anastasia/Red Queen/White Queen (Wonderland) portrayed by Emma Rigby, is the daughter of an unnamed women, step-sister of an unnamed girl, and lover of Will Scarlet.
+Anastasia/Red Queen/White Queen (Wonderland), portrayed by Emma Rigby, is the daughter of an Rapunzel Tremaine, step-sister of Ella, and lover of Will Scarlet.
 In the Enchanted Forest, Anastasia meets Will Scarlet and falls in love with him.
 For a better life, she and Will escape to Wonderland, but she betrays him to become the Red Queen.
 As the Red Queen, she learns magic from Cora to ascend power over her realm.
 However, Anastasia eventually regrets her actions and wishes to reunite with Will, forming an alliance with Jafar to change the laws of magic.
 Using the White Rabbit, she gets Alice and Will back in Wonderland to gain Cyrus' genie bottle.
 However, her love for Will interrupts Jafar's plan, which shatters their alliance.
 She patches things with Will but is killed by Jafar and eventually resurrected after his defeat.
 She and Will are briefly separated by unknown means, but they eventually reunite and rule Wonderland as the White Queen and King.